Your free business.com+ membership unlocks exclusive tech deals and advisor support

 graphic of a flextime policy tab popping out of a laptop

-Brook advised employers to set clear expectations around how, when and where communication occurs, as well as what to do if something isn’t working.
-It’s also essential to establish performance metrics so you can track how productivity is impacted.
-Outlining these specific components will help with team organization, employee accountability and scheduling predictability.
+Brook advised employers to set clear expectations around how, when and where communication should happen, as well as what to do if something isn’t working.
+It’s also important to establish performance metrics so you can track how productivity is affected.
+Outlining these details can improve organization, accountability and schedule predictability.

 4. Make it official.